chef-boneyard/delivery-cluster/README.md

 # `delivery-cluster`
-This cookbook setup a full delivery environment.
+This cookbook is licensed under apache 2.0 but the packages it installs are private soruce and require a license key.
+It will setup a full delivery environment.

 That includes: